 Villa De Suma is set in Bali’s ‘Golden Triangle’, the hippest and most happening corner of the island.
 With several exclusive resorts in the neighbourhood, you are in great company.
-The villa is located on a shady lane in a secure private estate of unique luxury properties, Laksmana Estate, just a few hundred metres from Petitenget beach and its ancient temple.
+The villa is located on a shady lane in a secure private estate of unique luxury properties, Laksmana Villas, just a few hundred metres from Petitenget beach and its ancient temple.
 A myriad restaurants, bars, boutiques and spas are also within walking distance, or just a short taxi ride away.
 Closest options include iconic beach club Ku De Ta for sunset cocktails, brunch at legendary La Lucciola, cheap and cheerful curry and divine gelato at Lello Lello.
 You can also opt for an extravagant spa treatment at Bodyworks, or check out Bali’s newest shopping mall, The Village.

 Ku De Ta0.30 km